 The original disconnection from the self starts young and continues throughout our lives.

 Most of us can point to moments in school, in a relationship or in our career that made us second-guess our needs, intuition, or desires.
-With every experience of trauma and disconnection, we can either lay another brick on top of our existing trauma, or choose to heal and grow from the experience.
+With every experience of trauma and disconnection, we can either lay another brick on top of our existing trauma or choose to heal and grow from the experience.

 What can we do about it as an adult?

-According to biophysicist and psychologist Dr. Peter A. Levine, the father of Somatic Experiencing (a body awareness approach for healing trauma)," 'time heals all wounds,' simply does not apply to trauma."
+According to biophysicist and psychologist Dr. Peter A. Levine, the father of Somatic Experiencing (a body-awareness approach for healing trauma)," 'time heals all wounds,' simply does not apply to trauma."
 Meaning, just because it occurred a lifetime ago, doesn't mean it's not still impacting our adult lives.

 However, Dr. Levine also states, "Trauma is a fact of life.
 It does not, however, have to be a life sentence."

 This means that disconnection and being wounded are inevitable.
 These wounds do not go away on their own.
-But if we choose to look at these wounds, we can release the energy that's trapped in our bodies and psyches, that influences how we live our lives in the present.
+But if we choose to look at these wounds, we can release the energy that's trapped in our bodies and psyches, which influences how we live our lives in the present.